Exo-TiC/ExoTiC-UVIS/docs/source/views/tutorials/stage_1.rst

 Step 3: Reject hot pixels with spatial detection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Hot pixels output too much signal compared to their neighbors, while cold/dead pixels output little to no signal compared to their neighbors.
-Both contribute additiona noise to extracted spectra but neither are substantially time-varying and therefore cannot be treated with time-based methods. :code:`HUSTLE-tools` offers two routines for treating hot, cold, and dead pixels: Laplacian Edge Detection and spatial smoothing.
+Both contribute additional noise to extracted spectra but neither are substantially time-varying and therefore cannot be treated with time-based methods. :code:`HUSTLE-tools` offers two routines for treating hot, cold, and dead pixels: Laplacian Edge Detection and spatial smoothing.

 Step 3a: Laplacian Edge Detection parameters
 ''''''''''''''''''''''''''''''''''''''''''''